numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Related to casting, we currently have a ``PyArray_EquivTypes`` function which indicate that a *view* is sufficient (and thus no cast is necessary).
+This function is used multiple places and should probably be part of a redesigned casting API.

 DType handling in Universal functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Universal functions are implemented as instances of the ``numpy.UFunc`` class with an ordered list of datatype specific (based on the dtype typecode character, not datatype instances) implementations, each with a signature and a function pointer.
+Universal functions are implemented as instances of the ``numpy.UFunc`` class with an ordered-list of datatype-specific
+(based on the dtype typecode character, not datatype instances) implementations, each with a signature and a function pointer.
 This list of implementations can be seen with ``ufunc.types`` where all implementations are listed with their C-style typecode signatures.
 For example::